-A column that can change for each record and can be added up or aggregated in some way.
+A column that can change for each record and can be added up or aggregated.
 Typical measures are sales dollars and quantity ordered.
 Measures are calculated from data sources at query time.

 Measure columns are displayed in the Oracle BI repository, usually in fact tables, or in Presentation Services.